 Current drought level

-The City is in standard conservation, which restricts outside watering to twice every seven days at any time of day and no more than 1 inch per week.
+The City is in standard conservation, which restricts outside watering to once every seven days at any time of day and no more than 1 inch per week.
 Watering is prohibited from noon-6 p.m., as is runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

 Water Distribution provides maintenance, preventative maintenance, construction and emergency repair to all water and sewer lines throughout the City of San Angelo.